Prince Philip, Duke of Edinburgh: Supporting the Queen

 Further press reports claimed that the royal couple were drifting apart, which enraged Philip and dismayed Elizabeth, who issued a strongly worded denial.
 She granted him the style and title of a Prince of the United Kingdom by Letters Patent on 22 February 1957; it was gazetted that Philip was to be known as "His Royal Highness The Prince Philip, Duke of Edinburgh".
 Philip was appointed to the Queen's Privy Council for Canada on 14 October 1957, taking his Oath of Allegiance before the Queen in person at her Canadian residence, Rideau Hall.
 Remarks he made two years later to the Canadian Medical Association on the subject of youth and sport were taken as a suggestion that Canadian children were out of shape.
 This was at first considered "tactless", but Philip was later admired for his encouragement of physical fitness.

 While in Canada in 1969, he spoke about his views on republicanism:

 It is a complete misconception to imagine that the monarchy exists in the interests of the monarch.
 It doesn't.
 It exists in the interests of the people.
 If at any time any nation decides that the system is unacceptable, then it is up to them to change it.

-In 1960 Philip attended the National Eisteddfod of Wales wearing a long green robe, where he was initiated as an Honorary Ovate by the Archdruid of Wales Edgar Phillips through his bardic name Philip Meirionnydd, to reflect his title of Earl of Merioneth.
-In 1961 he became the first member of the royal family to be interviewed on television, after he appeared on Panorama to answer questions by Richard Dimbleby about the Commonwealth Technical Training Week, an initiative of which he was patron.
-In 1969 he made a similar appearance on Meet the Press during a tour of North America.
+In 1960, Philip attended the National Eisteddfod of Wales wearing a long green robe, where he was initiated as an Honorary Ovate by the Archdruid of Wales, Edgar Phillips, through his bardic name Philip Meirionnydd, reflecting his title of Earl of Merioneth.
+In 1961, he became the first member of the royal family to be interviewed on television, appearing on Panorama to answer questions by Richard Dimbleby about the Commonwealth Technical Training Week, an initiative of which he was patron.
+In 1969, he made a similar appearance on Meet the Press during a tour of North America.

+When, in 1965, the prime minister of Southern Rhodesia, Ian Smith, enacted his illegal Unilateral Declaration of Independence from the United Kingdom, the British diplomat Michael Palliser suggested to Foreign Office Minister George Thomson that Elizabeth appoint Philip as governor-general of Rhodesia and have him arrive with a detachment of Coldstream Guards to dismiss Smith and the Rhodesian Front government.
+Palliser and Thomson decided the plan was not feasible, both because it would draw the royal family into politics and because of the risk to Philip's safety.